mwj8410/Dais/README.md

 container width limits.

 ### Palette
-Color palettes are expressed and referenced in suce a way as to be as compatible as plausable with known UI/UX terminology.
+Color palettes are expressed and referenced in such a way as to be as compatible as plausable with known UI/UX terminology.

 The required structure, must be mounted in the '$color-palettes' variable.
-This is a map structure where each key is intended to represent a named palette and each value within t hat map is a key value pair where the key is the name of the color name within the pallet.
+This is a map structure where each key is intended to represent a named palette and each value within that map is a key value pair where the key is the name of the color name within the pallet.

 ```